 Yes.
 Through the wisdom of leaders like Jim Gerrish and Allan Savory, and under direct guidance from Nicole Masters, famed Soil Scientist and Ecologist, we follow regenerative grazing practices.
 Click here to learn more.

 We dry age our beef up to 21 days for increased tenderness and meat quality.
 In addition, hanging the beef at time of slaughter ensures any dangerous bacteria like e coli die without requiring use of chemical treatment.
 Our artisanal processor never has to spray our beef with acid like they do in conventional packing houses.

 From pink slime to the acid that is sprayed on commercial carcasses at slaughter, if it is a low enough percentage of the overall product, it does not have to be disclosed to consumers.
 You can argue about whether these practices are healthy or necessary, but I for one think ALL things added at any level to the beef should be disclosed and any processing that has been done should be listed.
 Consumers have a right to know what they are buying and putting into their bodies.
 By purchasing from small producers who provide full transparency, and who tend to avoid additives and chemicals you can have much more confidence about what you are consuming.
 Hay Mama beef is processed one cow at a time and each package can be traced back to a single cow and nothing is added.

-Our beef and pork is processed at Stillwater Packing Co., a USDA inspected plant in Columbus, MT.
+Our beef and pork is processed at the aware winning Pioneer Meats, a USDA inspected plant in Big Timber, MT.
 It is a small, family-owned artisanal packing house that takes pride in their products and their team.